bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 `params.toString()`

-"q=term&opts=exact"
+“q=term&opts=exact”

 `url.search = params;`

 `url.href`

-<a href="http://example.com/" class="markup--anchor markup--p-anchor">"http://example.com/</a>?q=term&opts=exact"
+<a href="http://example.com/" class="markup--anchor markup--p-anchor">“http://example.com/</a>?q=term&opts=exact”

 ### Timers

-`setTimeout()` and` setInterval()`—that allow programs to ask the browser to invoke a function after a specified amount of time has elapsed or to invoke the function repeatedly at a specified interval.
+`setTimeout()` and`setInterval()`—that allow programs to ask the browser to invoke a function after a specified amount of time has elapsed or to invoke the function repeatedly at a specified interval.

     setTimeout(() => { console.log("Ready..."); }, 1000);